 If you have been injured in this type of crash, you could be owed a wide variety of damages for your losses.
 You may be able to hold the at-fault driver, car manufacturer, or auto repair company responsible for past and future medical costs, loss of income and earning potential, and pain and suffering.

-The legal team at GriffithLaw is waiting to listen to your story and explain your legal options to you free of charge.
+The wrongful death attorneys at GriffithLaw is waiting to listen to your story and explain your legal options to you free of charge.
 Simply fill out the short contact form on this page or give us a call at (615) 807-7900 to learn more.